cisco-oss-eng/perfwhiz/README.rst

 The basic dashboard illustrates general scheduler and KVM events for all tasks selected at capture time:

+- CPU Usage vs. context switches chart
 - KVM exit types distribution stacked bar charts (exit type distribution per task)
-- task scheduler core assignment and context switch count heat maps (run time % and context switch count on each core per task - including total time per core and per task)
+- Summary CoreMap showing task scheduler core assignment and context switch count heat maps (run time % and context switch count on each core per task - including total time per core and per task)

 The detailed dashboard illustrates detailed scheduler and KVM events at the task level:

 - context switch heat maps (temporal distribution of context switch events)
 - KVM exit heat maps (temporal distribution of kvm entry and exit events)
-- Coremaps (on which core does any given task run over time)
+- Temporal Coremaps (on which core does any given task run over time)

 The task annotation feature further allows the generation of cross-run charts (diffs) that can help detect more easily differences of behavior across multiple captures/runs.